-These are warm and familiar verses from the prophet Isaiah.
-Like an old pair of slippers, I’ve worn them and cherished them for many years.
-Verse 16– ‘Behold, I have engraved you on the palms of my hands’.
+Isaiah 49:16– ‘Behold, I have engraved you on the palms of my hands’.
 What does that mean?
-Here’s some background.
-When a child left home in ancient Israel, moving to some far off place, there’s the strong possibility that the parent would never see that child again.
-The mother, therefore, would tattoo onto the palm of her hand the name of that child.
-Every time she would gaze at her palm, there would be the reminder of that beloved child.
-No longer seen, but never forgotten.
-The name, permanently before her eyes.
+Some background.
+When a child leaves home in ancient Israel, moving to some far off place, there’s the strong possibility the parent’s will never see that child again.
+The mother would tattoo onto the palm of her hand the name of that child.
+The name remains permanently before her eyes.
+No longer seen.
+Never forgotten.

-He has our names engraved on His hands.
-We can rely on Him when life turns awfully unhandy.
+He has our names engraved on His hands, trusting Him when life turns awfully unhandy.